ClouddJR/arkadiuszchmura.com/content/posts/things-i-learned-while-building-a-yt-dlp-wrapper.md

 Apps like web browsers or email clients properly attach the quarantine flag to all downloaded files, but many don't, like most BitTorrent client software.
 The flag is also not added if the app came from a different source, like network shares or USB drives.

 To illustrate this, let's download `ffmpeg` again, this time using `curl`.
 Then, when we unzip it and run `xattr` on the executable, we can see that there is no quarantine flag attached.
-Also, running doesn't trigger any alerts displayed by the OS:
+Also, running doesn't trigger any OS alerts:

 {{< figure
 align=center